g-ser/kubernetes-kubeadm-aws-ec2/README.md

 # What's inside this repo

 This repo contains terraform configuration files for provisioning a set of EC2 instances and other relevant resources which can be configured with the ansible scripts of the current repository to make a Kubernetes cluster.
-That is, the repo consists of the terraform configuration files which can be found in [provision_infra](kubernetes-kubeadm-aws-ec2/src/master/provision_infra) folder
+That is, the repo consists of the:

-which can be used later to install a kubernetes cluster using kubeadm.
+* Terraform configuration files which can be found in [provision_infra](/georgios_serafeim/kubernetes-kubeadm-aws-ec2/src/master/provision_infra/) folder and are responsible for provisioning the virtual infrastructure on AWS

-At the moment, the terraform configuration files of this repo take care of setting up the EC2 instances on AWS and they do **NOT** install kubernetes.
+* Ansible scripts which can be found in [configure_infra](/georgios_serafeim/kubernetes-kubeadm-aws-ec2/src/master/configure_infra/) folder and are responsible for installing Kubernetes on the EC2 instances using kubeadm

-After running terraform and having the EC2 related infrastructure in place, you can proceed installing kubernetes with kubeadm by following the steps described in the section of this file called [Installation of kubernetes with kubeadm](#Installation of kubernetes with kubeadm).
+It's up to you whether you run the Ansible scripts or install kubernetes manually.
+In case you want to go with the manual installation, you can find the relevant instructions here: [Installation of kubernetes with kubeadm](#Installation of kubernetes with kubeadm).

 **Note: The virtual infrastructure provisioned by the configuration files of this repository, is intended to be used ONLY for training purposes!**